The Rolling Stones in Mono: Content

 The Rolling Stones in Mono omits the American versions of the band's debut album and of Between the Buttons; the former as there is only a difference of one track between the two, and the latter as it replaces two tracks with the 1967 single "Let's Spend the Night Together" backed with "Ruby Tuesday", both of which also appear on the compilation Flowers included here.
-Their Satanic Majesties Request, Beggars Banquet and Let It Bleed were issued with identical track listings in each nation.
+Their Satanic Majesties Request, Beggars Banquet and Let It Bleed were issued with identical track listings in each country.
 The last two are not dedicated mono mixes, as none were made, but are the stereo mixes folded-down into mono.
 Albums included in this box set are listed below.
 The box also includes all tracks released on the band's two studio EPs, The Rolling Stones and Five by Five.

 A compilation unique to this set, Stray Cats, comprises 24 tracks issued by the Stones in the 1960s that did not appear on the albums listed.
 Most were issued on singles.
 Two appeared on a 1964 Decca Records compilation of items from roster artists, Saturday Club; three tracks were on the band's first EP; although issued on the US live album Got Live If You Want It!, their version of "I've Been Loving You Too Long" is a studio recording with audience sounds added later.
 There is also the Italian language version of "As Tears Go By" issued in Italy and the dedicated mono mix of "Street Fighting Man" released as a single in the United States.
 Stray Cats also contains both covers of "Poison Ivy": one appearing on a Decca promotional album; the second on the band's first EP.